HFrajacomo/Draconic-Revolution/SOPs/add_new_character_model.md

 - In Unity's Import Settings, **do not** use "Weld Vertices" as it will delete most 'empty' submeshes

+- Still in Unity's Import Settings, Legacy Blend Shapes must be off and all normals must be "Imported"

 ## Objects with empty submeshes:
 Unfortunately, there is no such a thing as empty submesh when importing a model into Unity.
 It will ignore the submesh completely.
 So to make it work, whenever you have an empty submesh, create 3 minuscule verts in Blender and fill them up to form a face.
 If they are small enough, it won't be seen and the submesh will not be ignored in Unity